Isolation doesn't mean you have to feel alone

 6. Get connected

 Whilst nothing compares to spending actual physical time with the people with whom we enjoy working, there are many ways to help you and your colleagues feel connected during this uncertain time.
-Make it a point to regularly check in with your colleagues, swap out phone calls for video conferences for more virtual 'face time', and look for opportunities to have fun and connect with each other outside of work.
+Make it a point to regularly check in with your colleagues, swap out phone calls for video conferences to get more virtual "face time," and look for opportunities to have fun and connect with each other outside of work.

 It's going to take more effort ‒ and a healthy dose of patience ‒ on our parts to navigate these unprecedented times, but we'll eventually get through this, together.

 TopCV is here to support you too.
-Check your CV's status by getting a free CV critique.
+Check your CV's status by getting a free CV review.